Gaius Suetonius Paulinus: Mauretanian campaign

 Having served as praetor in 40 AD, Suetonius was appointed governor of Mauretania (modern northern Morocco) the following year.
-In collaboration with Gnaeus Hosidius Geta, he suppressed the revolt led by Aedemon in the mountainous province that arose from the execution of the local ruler by Caligula.
+In collaboration with Gnaeus Hosidius Geta he suppressed the revolt led by Aedemon in the mountainous province; that arose from the execution of the local ruler Ptolemy by Caligula.
 In 41 AD Suetonius was the first Roman commander to lead troops across the Atlas Mountains, and Pliny the Elder quotes his description of the area in his Natural History.

 Governor of Britain

 In 58 AD, before being consul, he was appointed governor of Britain, replacing Quintus Veranius, who had died in office.
-He continued Veranius's policy of aggressively subduing the tribes of modern Wales, and was successful for his first two years in the post.
+He continued Veranius' policy of aggressively subduing the tribes of modern Wales, and was successful for his first two years in the post.
 His reputation as a general came to rival that of Gnaeus Domitius Corbulo.
 Two future governors served under him: Quintus Petillius Cerialis as legate of Legio IX Hispana, and Gnaeus Julius Agricola as a military tribune attached to II Augusta, but seconded to Suetonius's staff.

 Around 60 or 61 AD Suetonius made an assault on the island of Mona (Anglesey), a refuge for British fugitives and a stronghold of the druids.
 The tribes of the south-east took advantage of his absence and staged a revolt, led by queen Boudica of the Iceni.
 The colonia of Camulodunum (Colchester) was destroyed, its inhabitants tortured, raped, and slaughtered, and Petillius Cerialis's legion routed.
 Suetonius brought Mona to terms and marched along the Roman road of Watling Street to Londinium (London), the rebels' next target, but judged he did not have the numbers to defend the city and ordered it evacuated.
 The Britons duly destroyed it, the citizens of Londinium suffering the same fate as those of Camulodunum, and then did the same to Verulamium (St Albans).